reactiveui/website/input/docs/handbook/routing/index.md

 Now, ReactiveUI view model -first routing should work as expected.
 You can use as many nested `IScreen`s and `RoutedViewHost`s as you wish and the routing should work fine.
 But remember, this works only for XAML pages, for modals and popups it's better to use ReactiveUI [Interaction](../interactions) feature.

-> **Note** Routing supports not only WPF.
-See [Xamarin.Forms routing sample](https://github.com/reactiveui/ReactiveUI/tree/master/samples/xamarin-forms/MasterDetail) and [Windows Forms routing sample](https://github.com/Asesjix/ReactiveUI.Winforms.Samples).
-If you experience any issues with following this tutorial, head over to [ReactiveUI Slack](https://reactiveui.net/slack) and feel free to ask questions.
+> **Note** If you experience any difficulties with following this tutorial, head over to [ReactiveUI Slack](https://reactiveui.net/slack) and feel free to ask questions.
 We are always ready to help out.

 # View Location